Saxon Hotel, Villas & Spa

 |Saxon Luxury Villa||

 The Saxon Luxury Villa has seven villa luxury suites each with private balcony, and a large shared lounge, bar, kitchen and dining room as well as terraces and heated pool.

 Children under 12 years are welcome to stay at the Saxon Hotel, Villas & Spa by prior arrangement.
 Attractions that kids will love in Johannesburg include the zoo and Gold Reef City.

 Facilities at the hotel include a swimming pool, a spa offering a wide range of treatments including their Signature Sound Therapy, fully equipped gym, two restaurants serving fine world cuisine, a cocktail bar and a well stocked library decorated with African weaponry and artifacts, providing a haven for peace and quiet.
 Please note there is a minimum age of 16 years for the spa.

 Aside from relaxing by the pool, working out in the gym or enjoying one of the many indulgent massages at the hotel, Johannesburg has plenty on offer, whether it be visiting Nelson Mandela's original home, museums and art galleries or other attractions such as the zoo and Gold Reef City.
 For nature and wildlife, the Shambala Private Game Reserve and the Walter Sisulu National Botanical Garden are both nearby.

 Johannesburg, South Africa

-The Saxon Boutique Hotel and Spa is located in a secure and secluded, gated residential area, in the tranquil suburb of Sandhurst with its tree-lined avenues.
+The Saxon Hotel, Villas & Spa is located in a secure and secluded, gated residential area, in the tranquil suburb of Sandhurst with its tree-lined avenues.
 It is within close proximity to Sandton, Johannesburg.

 When to go